kony-ronin/ant-viskit/README.md

     ant -f ./viskit/viskit.xml snapshot -Dshot=Foo

+Note: the name of the snaphot **must** match the name of an existing project.

+To list the already created snapshots, from your Vis workspace run:

+    ant -f ./viskit/viskit.xml snapshots

+To switch to the plugins from a specific snapshot, say one called 'Foo', from your Vis workspace run:

+    ant -f ./viskit/viskit.xml useshot -Dshot=Foo

 For help on how to use Viskit, from your Visualiser workspace run:

     ant -f ./viskit/viskit.xml help